CP1401/Practicals/prac_07/README.md

 # main_4()
 ```

-For each program, write what you found to be the problem... and the solution if you can figure it out.
+For each program, write what you found to be the problem (not the solution).
 Note that *"problem"* and *"solution"* are different things.
 Example, if restarting your PC makes it run faster, that's just a (temporary) solution, not what problem was
 that caused it to run slowly in the first place.

+When you have found the problem, you should be able to fix it, so change the code to make it work.
+You do not need to explain your solutions, just fix the code and submit the fixed file.

-Write your answers at the bottom of `questions.txt` in a section like below:
+Write your descriptions of the problems at the bottom of `questions.txt` in a section like below:
 ```
 Debugging: